 Best Greek Islands for couples

-Anti Paxos can be accessed by a water taxi from Paxos which takes about 15 minutes.
+Anti Paxos can be accessed by water taxi from Paxos which takes about 15 minutes.

-With many stairs to be traversed it is better suited to fit and healthy people and there are enough hidden gems to keep everyone happy.
+With many stairs to be traversed it is well suited to fit and healthy people and there are enough hidden gems to keep everyone happy.
 Great for the architecture buffs.